- Rising Tide: The Urgent Call For Advisor Succession Planning

-*If you're under FINRA or SEC investigation, or if you have a meritless disclosure on your BrokerCheck, CRD, IAPD, or IARD record, call us right now at (303) 952-4025 or contact us to talk with an attorney and receive a priority consultation at no charge.
+*If you’re under FINRA or SEC investigation, or if you have a meritless disclosure on your BrokerCheck, CRD, IAPD, or IARD record, call us right now at (303) 952-4025 to talk with an attorney and receive a priority consultation at no charge.

 A Los Angeles-based advisor with over 20 years in the industry sought expungement of the one mark on his public record — a termination disclosure from nearly a decade earlier.
 The advisor hired AdvisorLaw to guide him through FINRA’s expungement process.

-In October of 2012, the advisor became a registered financial services representative with the firm.
+In October 2012, the advisor became a registered financial service representative with the firm.
 In early 2013, the firm changed its policy for opening checking and savings accounts, to require that clients be physically present.

 Around mid-2013, an assistant manager was overseeing the advisor’s branch while his branch manager was on vacation.
 Our advisor assisted the assistant manager with opening two accounts for a client who had completed a paper application.
 Briefly forgetting about the updated policy for opening accounts, the advisor transferred the information from the client’s application to the firm’s account-opening platform, thereby opening accounts for the client pursuant to the firm’s old policy.